alx-sch/42_get_next_line/README.md

 - **Fun Fact:** Unlike other types of variables, static variables are automatically initialized to zero; for pointers, this means they are initialized to a null pointer.
 According to [42's coding standard](https://github.com/42School/norminette), it is acceptable to declare and initialize static variables in the same line ("_Declaration and an initialisation cannot be on the same line, except for global variables (when allowed), static variables, and constants._").
 So please go ahead and maintain good practice and readability without losing 'real estate' 😉 ("_Each function must be maximum 25 lines._"), e.g.: `static char *stash = NULL;`.

 ## The read() System Call
-The read() system call is a low-level function in C that allows a program to read data from a file descriptor; the protype is `ssize_t read(int fd, void *buffer, size_t count)`.
+The read() system call is a low-level function in C that allows a program to read data from a file descriptor; the prototype is `ssize_t read(int fd, void *buffer, size_t count)`.
 - **fd (File Descriptor):** The file descriptor represents the file or I/O stream from which the data will be read.
 It could be a file, the standard input, or other types of I/O resources.
 It's an integer value returned by the open() system call.
 - **Buffer:** Memory location where the data read from the file descriptor is stored.
-It must be a pointer to a memory block that is large enough to accomodate the specified 'count' bytes of data.
+It must be a pointer to a memory block that is large enough to accommodate the specified 'count' bytes of data.
 - **Count:** The number of bytes to be read from the file descriptor; defined as `BUFFER_SIZE` in the get_next_line() project.
 - **Return Value**:
     - **'>0'**: The number of bytes read.